Odyssey

 Explorer time!

-Back in Explorer, let's add to our original with for the playlist's tracks.
+Back in Explorer, let's add to our original query with fields for the playlist's tracks.

 GraphQL operation